 When I visited there with my friend in July 2016, we were fortunate to speak briefly with the manager of the museum’s office.
 I asked him if international travelers sometimes visited there.

-“Ah, sometimes…,” he said , as his voice trailed off.
-“But his relatives occasionally visit here.
-If I’m not mistaken, McCaleb had three children.
+“Ah, sometimes…,” he said, as his voice trailed off.
+“But Mr. McCaleb’s relatives occasionally visit here.
+If I’m not mistaken, he had three children.
 So probably those people we met the other day were his nephews or something.
 They duly visit here every time they come to Japan.”

 “So, didn’t Mr. McCaleb live in Japan permanently?”
 I asked.